-Using high-quality visuals in your content was, in the past, not that easy but things have changed.
+Using high-quality images in your content was, in the past, not that easy but things have changed.

-Social media has helped the media evolution as well.
+Furthermore, social media has helped the media evolution as well.
 The majority of websites use different social media platforms to divert traffic to their pages.
-The right kind of images (and other visuals) can really be a game changer here.
-Marketers today, who rely more on visuals, have more followers, bigger audience, more sales, and better ROI.
+The right kind of images (and other visuals) can really be a game-changer here.
+Marketers today, who rely more on visuals, have more followers, a bigger audience, more sales, and better ROI.

-Using the right kind of visual strategy is not only limited to your web pages, it is equally important to know which fonts should be used in email marketing, social media, and whatnot.
+Using the right kind of visual strategy is not only limited to your web pages.
+In fact, it is equally important to know which images and fonts should be used in email marketing, social media, and whatnot.

 What Is Image SEO & Why Is It Important?

-- Positive User Experience: SEO friendly images is known to positively impact the overall user experience.
-They engage the audience and better your site’s bounce rate.
+- Positive User Experience.
+SEO-friendly images are known to positively impact the overall user experience.
+They engage the audience and improve your site’s bounce rate.

-- Make Content Viral: Pictures that are relevant and tell a story are more likely to go viral.
+- Make Content Viral.
+Pictures that are relevant and tell a story are more likely to go viral.
 The image below was posted on Huffington Post, telling the story of Syrian refugee holding on to his kids while trying to cross a border.
-It got more than 90,000 expressions on social media.
+It got more than 90,000 impressions on social media.